bytewolfexe/bwLog/README.md

 ```

 Note that CMake may confuse bwLog as folder name and bwLog
-as target name, so it's always good to have it in separate subfolder
+as target name, so it's always good to have bwLog
+stored in separate subfolder
 (in this case, /lib/)

 ### Getting started (no CMake??)